thuml/PADA/pytorch/README.md

 ```
 You can set the command parameters to switch between different experiments.
 - "gpu_id" is the GPU ID to run experiments.
 - "dset" parameter is the dataset selection.
-In our experiments, it can be "office" (for all the Office-31 tasks), "imagenet" (for task ImageNet->Caltech) and "caltech" (for Caltech->ImageNet).
+In our experiments, it can be "office" (for all the Office-31 tasks), "office-home" (for all the Office-Home tasks), "imagenet" (for task ImageNet->Caltech) and "caltech" (for Caltech->ImageNet).
 - "s_dset_path" is the source dataset list.
 - "t_dset_path" is the target dataset list.
 - "test_interval" is the interval of iterations between two test phase.
 - "snapshot_interval" is the interval of iterations between two snapshot models.
 - "output_dir" is the output directory of the log and snapshot.
 - "net" sets the base network.
 For details of setting, you can see network.py.
     - For AlexNet, "net" is AlexNet.
+    - For VGG, "net" is like VGG16.
+Detail names are in network.py.
     - For ResNet, "net" is like ResNet50.
 Detail names are in network.py.

-## Notifications
-- The performance on the AlexNet is a little different from the performance on the paper since the AlexNet on PyTorch is different from that on the Caffe framework.
-- train_san_w_t.py modifies the original weighting mechanism in the original SAN paper which is proved to be more stable than the original version.
-We calculate the weight on the whole target dataset with a interval of iterations, which is represented by the "update_iter" parameter in the python file.